 Today Is the First Day of the Rest of Your Life

 Reagan shares his story with us today, October 2nd, the anniversary of his wake-up call.
 Many of us who have made a dramatic change for our health remember our wake-up call day vividly.
 I certainly remember mine.
 When I was 32 years old, my primary care physician told me that my life was likely half over.
 I was following in the footsteps of my grandmother who passed at age 64 due to obesity-related illnesses.
 Then and there, I started making changes for my health.
-I learned that there are as many ways to manage weight as there are personalities in the world.
+I learned that there are many ways to manage diet and body weight.
 As I did, you will need to find what works for you.
 It’s helpful to try strategies that others have used as you build your own success playbook.
 With that in mind, let’s learn about Reagan’s experience. ~ Yours in health, LoriJean (your editor and Med*Thin webmaster)

 My Weight Loss Journey